Covering morphisms of groupoids, derived modules and a 1-dimensional Relative Hurewicz Theorem: Homology and homotopy

 is an isomorphism. \end{thm} \begin{proof} We define $A_*$ to be the constant filtered space with value $A$.
 So we regard $A_*$ as a sub-filtered space of $X^0_A$.

 We consider the morphism of exact sequences of chain complexes

-where classically the first sequence defines relative homology $H_*(X,A)$, and the second sequence defines $H_*(X^0_A,A_*)$.
+where classically the lower sequence defines relative homology $H_*(X,A)$, and the upper sequence defines $H_*(X^0_A,A_*)$.
 Under our assumptions, the morphism $i$ is a homotopy equivalence and hence so also is $j$ (since all the chain complexes are free in each dimension).

 Our assumption that $A$ is totally path disconnected implies that $C_i(A)=0$ for $i>0$.
 This implies that $C_*(X^0_A,A_*) \cong C_*(X \rel_0 A)$.
 So the Theorem follows from Theorem \ref{II1:abelianisationfundgpd} and Proposition \ref{prop:III2chneq}. \end{proof}